-• Minimum qualifications of an Associate's degree with one year human service experience.
+- Minimum qualifications of an Associate's degree with one year human service experience.
 Direct service workers must have background checks.

-• Preferred qualifications of a Bachelor's degree with one year experience in human services working with children/youth
+- Preferred qualifications of a Bachelor's degree with one year experience in human services working with children/youth

-Training: Mandated Reporter
+- Training: Mandated Reporter

+- Personal Safety/ Safety In The Community

-Strength Based Approaches
+- · Strength Based Approaches

+- Suicide prevention training

+- Domestic Violence Signs and Basic Interventions

+- Trauma Informed Care
-• Minimum qualification of a Bachelor's degree with three years of experience in human services.

-• Preferred qualification of a Master's with one year experience in human services working with children/youth.
+- Minimum qualification of a Bachelor's degree with three years of experience in human services. - Preferred qualification of a Master's with one year experience in human services working with children/youth.